STUDENT/PARENT HANDBOOK -

 - Social Studies

 Other enrichment courses and activities can be found using our vendor search tool.
 Parents are encouraged to pursue educational choices that best reflect the academic and social needs of their individual student.
-Children can benefit from learning at home or taking advantage of courses offered through approved vendors at various local homeschool co-ops.
-Please consult with your ES to determine a course of study that balances student’s academics and extracurricular interests.
+Children can benefit from learning at home or taking advantage of courses offered through approved vendors at various local vendor hub and/or homeschool co-ops.
+Please consult with your ToR to determine a course of study that balances the student’s academic and extracurricular interests.

 Curriculum and Education Resources